makeusabrew/decking/README.md

 ## Project goals

-(Update 2nd December 2013: these have changed somewhat!)

 To simplify the creation, management and running of clusters of Docker containers in a way which is familiar to developers;
 by reading container information from a `decking.json` package file